scssyworks/context-builder/CUSTOMIZE.md

 });
 ```

-Existing DOM structure can readily be used as a context menu.
-However, you can add and customize elements at runtime.

 # Adding custom menu items dynamically

+You can customize menu elements at any level.
+Context Builder gives full flexibility to alter and modify menus as per your requirements.

 ```js
 import { ContextMenu, ContextItem } from '@scssyworks/context-builder';